College Betting Rules By State

 Mississippi

 Mississippi only allows betting at retail locations.
-Betting in-state schools is allowed, but individual collegiate player prop bets are not.
+Betting in-state schools is allowed.

 Montana